 A title search needs to be performed to legally transfer any real estate property and helps determine if the property is free and clear of any encumbrances or defects.
 Title insurance is obtained at closing and will also protect you if prior taxes are still due and will insure that the deed to your property is recorded correctly.

-Once the title company is sure that that property does not hold any of these types of liens, the title company will issue title insurance.
+Once the title company is sure the property does not hold any of these types of liens, the title company will issue title insurance.

 There are two types of title insurance policies: